auth0/auth0-deploy-cli/docs/resource-specific-documentation.md

 ## Branding

 This resource allows to manage branding within your Auth0 tenant.
-Auth0 can be customized with a look and feel that aligns with your organization's brand requirements and user expectations. `universal_login` template can be customized (make sure add `read:custom_domains` scope to export templates).
+Auth0 can be customized with a look and feel that aligns with your organization's brand requirements and user expectations. `universal_login` template can be customized (make sure to add `read:custom_domains` scope to export templates).

 **YAML Example**